 Supplementing a good quality, balanced diet can be beneficial - look out for supplements that contain high quality protein, with the right profile of amino acids, plus a high level of antioxidants like Joint Aid for Dogs which now includes Muscle Maintenance as standard.

 Muscle weakness or muscle atrophy can also often go along with conditions like arthritis that restrict your dog’s movement and activity levels – this means that the muscles are not being worked as normal and begin to weaken.
-A muscle support supplement like Joint Aid for Dogs can help to maintain muscle mass and aid minimal muscle loss in these circumstances.
+A muscle support supplement like Joint Aid for Dogs can help to maintain muscle mass and minimise muscle loss in these circumstances.

 Digestive Supplements for Dogs